mkrl/misbrands/README.md

 Of course, that's why those are here.

 #### Can I buy these?
 Yes, you can!
-Not from me, but from any custom sticker vendor of your choice.
+Not from me, but from any custom sticker vendor of your choice, or from this (unaffiliated) [Etsy](https://www.etsy.com/listing/1133836260/cursed-programming-sticker-sheet).

 #### Will there be more?
 Unlikely but still possible.